 Vivian Gandillon relishes the change, the sweet, fierce ache that carries her from girl to wolf.
 At sixteen, she is beautiful and strong, and all the young wolves are on her tail.
 But Vivian still grieves for her dead father; her pack remains leaderless and in disarray, and she feels lost in the suburbs of Maryland.
 She longs for a normal life.
 But what is normal for a werewolf?
 Then Vivian falls in love with a human, a meat-boy.
 Aiden is kind and gentle, a welcome relief from the squabbling pack.
 He's fascinated by magic, and Vivian longs to reveal herself to him.
 Surely he would understand her and delight in the wonder of her dual nature, not fear her as an ordinary human would.
 Vivian's divided loyalties are strained further when a brutal murder threatens to expose the pack.
 Moving between two worlds, she does not seem to belong in either.
-What is she really--human or beast?
-Which tastes sweeter--blood or chocolate?From the Paperback edition.
+What is she really—human or beast?
+Which tastes sweeter—blood or chocolate?

 It's 1895, and after the suicide of her mother, 16-year-old Gemma Doyle is shipped off from the life she knows in India to Spence, a proper boarding school in England.
 Lonely, guilt-ridden, and prone to visions of the future that have an uncomfortable habit of coming true, Gemma's reception there is a chilly one.
 To make things worse, she's been followed by a mysterious young Indian man, a man sent to watch her.
 But why?
 What is her destiny?
 And what will her entanglement with Spence's most powerful girls—and their foray into the spiritual world—lead to?

 Everybody loves Mother Paula's pancakes.
 Everybody, that is, except the colony of cute but endangered owls that live on the building site of the new restaurant.
 Can the awkward new kid and his feral friend prank the pancake people out of town?
 Or is the owls' fate cemented in pancake batter?

 Philadelphia heiress Tracy Lord throws out her playboy husband C.K.
 Dexter Haven shortly after their marriage.
 Two years later, Tracy is about to marry respectable George Kittredge whilst Dexter has been working for "Spy" magazine.
 Dexter arrives at the Lord's mansion the day before the wedding with journalist Mike Connor and photographer Liz Imbrie, determined to spoil things.

 Steinbeck's Pulitzer Prize winning epic of the Great Depression chronicles the Dust Bowl migration of the 1930s and tells the story of one Oklahoma farm family, the Joads, driven from their homestead and forced to travel west to the promised land of California.
 Out of their trials and their repeated collisions against the hard realities of an America divided into haves and have-nots evolves a drama that is intensely human yet majestic in its scale and moral vision, elemental yet plainspoken, tragic but ultimately stirring in its human dignity.
 A portrait of the conflict between the powerful and the powerless, of one man's fierce reaction to injustice, and of one woman's stoical strength, the novel captures the horrors of the Great Depression and probes the very nature of equality and justice in America.

-From the comedy of Jerrod Carmichael and Nick Stoller ("Neighbors") comes an irreverent sitcom inspired by Jerrod's relationships with his say-anything, contrarian father, his therapist-in-training girlfriend, his ever-hustling brother and his mother who is always, always, always right with Jesus.
+The Carmichael Show features a say-anything, contrarian father, his therapist-in-training girlfriend, his ever-hustling brother and his mother who is always, always, always right with Jesus.
 Taking the next step and moving in together, Jerrod and his girlfriend, Maxine (Amber West), are your average young couple trying to make it in the city.
 They're smart, motivated and looking to build a fulfilling life together.
 The only thing standing in their way is family.
 Between Jerrod's larger-than-life brother, Bobby (Lil Rel Howery), and his smothering and passionate parents (David Alan Grier, Loretta Devine), Jerrod and Maxine are put to the test navigating the boundaries of romance, family and sanity.

 When alchemist Sydney is ordered into hiding to protect the life of Moroi princess Jill Dragomir, the last place she expects to be sent is a human private school in Palm Springs, California.
-Populated with new faces as well as familiar ones, Bloodlines explores all the friendship, romance, battles, and betrayals that made the #1 New York Times bestselling Vampire Academy series so addictive--this time in a part-vampire, part-human setting where the stakes are even higher and everyone's out for blood.From the Trade Paperback edition.
+Populated with new faces as well as familiar ones, Bloodlines explores all the friendship, romance, battles, and betrayals that made the #1 New York Times bestselling Vampire Academy series so addictive—this time in a part-vampire, part-human setting where the stakes are even higher and everyone's out for blood.